 Nevertheless, weak demand for the Volt led GM to announce plans to suspend production of the plug-in electric car for five weeks this spring.

-The issue also will not affect Consumer Reports' reliability rating for the car because those scores are based on feedback from owners who subscribe to the magazine, Champion said.
+The Karma's issue will not affect Consumer Reports' reliability rating for the car because those scores are based on feedback from owners who subscribe to the magazine, Champion said.

 "It can't be helpful, but it's one of those things," Champion said of the Karma's problems.
-"Cars break down, but you don't expect them to break down in the fist couple of days."
+"Cars break down, but you don't expect them to break down in the first couple of days."